Edit As You Wish: Video Caption Editing with Multi-grained User Control: Abstract

 \section{Abstract}

-Automatically narrating a video with natural language can assist people in grasping and managing massive videos on the Internet.
-From the perspective of video uploaders, they may have varied preferences for writing the desired video description to attract more potential followers, e.g. catching customers' attention for product videos.
-The Controllable Video Captioning task is therefore proposed to generate a description conditioned on the user demand and video content.
-However, existing works suffer from two shortcomings: 1) the control signal is fixed and can only express single-grained control; 2) the video description can not be further edited to meet dynamic user demands.
-In this paper, we propose a novel \textbf{V}ideo \textbf{D}escription \textbf{Edit}ing \textbf{(VDEdit)} task to automatically revise an existing video description guided by flexible user requests.
-Inspired by human writing-revision habits, we design the user command as a \{\textit{operation, position, attribute}\} triplet to cover multi-grained use requirements, which can express coarse-grained control (e.g. expand the description) as well as fine-grained control (e.g. add specified details in specified position) in a unified format.
-To facilitate the VDEdit task, we first \textit{automatically} construct a large-scale benchmark dataset namely VATEX-EDIT in the open domain, which contains over one million editing instances describing diverse human activities.
-Considering the real-life application scenario, we further \textit{manually} collect an e-commerce benchmark dataset called EMMAD-EDIT, which contains long videos (average 27.1s) and long descriptions (average 96 words).
-We propose a unified framework to convert the \{\textit{operation, position, attribute}\} triplet into a textual control sequence to handle multi-grained editing commands.
-For VDEdit evaluation, we adopt comprehensive metrics to measure three aspects of model performance, including caption quality, caption-command consistency, and caption-video alignment.
-Our datasets, codes, and evaluations will be released.
+Automatically narrating videos in natural language complying with user requests, i.e. Controllable Video Captioning task, can help people manage massive videos with desired intentions.
+However, existing works suffer from two shortcomings: 1) the control signal is single-grained which can not satisfy diverse user intentions; 2) the video description is generated in a single round which can not be further edited to meet dynamic needs.
+In this paper, we propose a novel \textbf{V}ideo \textbf{C}aption \textbf{E}diting \textbf{(VCE)} task to automatically revise an existing video description guided by multi-grained user requests.
+Inspired by human writing-revision habits, we design the user command as a pivotal triplet \{\textit{operation, position, attribute}\} to cover diverse user needs from coarse-grained to fine-grained.
+To facilitate the VCE task, we \textit{automatically} construct an open-domain benchmark dataset named VATEX-EDIT and \textit{manually} collect an e-commerce dataset called EMMAD-EDIT.
+We further propose a specialized small-scale model (i.e., OPA) compared with two generalist Large Multi-modal Models to perform an exhaustive analysis of the novel task.
+For evaluation, we adopt comprehensive metrics considering caption fluency, command-caption consistency, and video-caption alignment.
+Experiments reveal the task challenges of fine-grained multi-modal semantics understanding and processing.
+Our datasets, codes, and evaluation tools are available at \url{https://github.com/yaolinli/VCE}.